nelzon1/dailycalls/README.md

 git clone https://github.com/nelzon1/dailycalls.git

-this should create a folder called "Agent Queue Analysis"
+this should create a folder called "dailycalls"

 This requires Python 3.6
   sqlite3